fid098/HackLondon2026/README.md

 ## Disclaimer

-TruthGuard provides **probabilistic** assessments.
+Veryfi provides **probabilistic** assessments.
 Results are not guaranteed to be accurate and should not be the sole basis for any decision.
 Always verify with primary sources.

 ---